 Professor Matthias Schwartz

-Slavist/historian, research associate for the project Affective Realism.
-Contemporary Eastern European Literatures
+- Head of the ZfL project Affective Realism.
+Contemporary Eastern European Literatures (2017–2019 )

 - Researcher, Institute for East European Studies and Peter Szondi Institute for Comparative Literature, Freie Universität Berlin/ Germany (2004–2014)

-- Research Associate for the Project The European Subject and the ‘Homo Sovieticus’, Centre for Literary and Cultural Research Berlin (ZfL)/ Germany (2012-2013)
+- Research Associate for the ZfL project The European Subject and the ‘Homo Sovieticus’, Centre for Literary and Cultural Research Berlin (ZfL)/ Germany (2012–2013)

 - Deputy Junior Professor for West Slavic Literatures (Polish Studies), Department for Slavic Studies/ Humboldt-Universität zu Berlin/ Germany (2010–2012)